ingo/ingo.github.io/_recipes/kansas_city_bbq_sauce.md

 time: 30 minutes
 title: Kansas City BBQ Sauce
 ---

-Kansas City BBQ sauce is something I recommend trying at least once.
+It's a classic, ketchup-based BBQ sauce that is a must-have for chicken, ribs, and more!Kansas City BBQ sauce is something I recommend trying at least once.
 Though, once you make some from scratch, you’ll likely find yourself making your own sauce over and over again.
 I personally love making food that has all natural ingredients without anything added, and this BBQ sauce is full of only the good stuff.

 ### Ingredients